pybites/pybites.github.io-source/content/pytest-tricks.md

                         'test_method' in their names. ...
 ```

-Or you can mark them with `@pytest.mark`, for example:
+Or you can mark tests using `@pytest.mark`, for example:

 ```
 @pytest.mark.slow